 Government intervention in FCA lawsuits is not something one should take lightly.
 Typically, the Department of Justice in Washington must approve case intervention after carefully considering the results of the investigation and relevant facts of the claim.
 The government will often try to settle a case prior to intervention if possible.
 The decision to intervene does not mean the government automatically agrees with the relator’s claims.
 It simply means it’s found a reason to take part in the claim.
 If the DOJ files its own complaint within 60 days of intervening, it will publish its own statement of facts and damages sought.

 The DOJ may also file claims under other statutes or common law – two areas relators not related to the government do not have the right to file.
 The False Claims Act is the only one with a qui tam provision – barring relators from filing under statutes such as the Truth in Negotiation Act.
 The government may also move to dismiss the relator’s complaint instead of choosing to intervene or to stay out of the case.
 The DOJ might make this choice if an investigation shows that the claimant has no grounds for his/her claim, or if the case conflicts with significant interests of the country.
-Contact Butler Wooten & Peak LLP right away when dealing with a claim under the FCA.
+Contact the Atlanta personal injury lawyers at Butler Wooten & Peak LLP right away when dealing with a claim under the FCA.